cloud-elements/devportal/docs/guides/elements/config.md

 1. Open Configuration, and then click **Add New Configuration**.
 2. Enter the name of the configuration.
 If you choose to show this on the UI, Cloud Elements will show the configuration name as you define it here.
-3. In **Configuration Key** you can choose to update the value automatically created from the configuration name or leave it.
-The configuration key identifies the configuration property in the element configuration.
-You also use the configuration key to refer to the configuration in parameters and hooks.
+3. In **Key** you can choose to update the value automatically created from the configuration name or leave it.
+The configuration Key identifies the configuration property in the element configuration.
+You also use the configuration Key to refer to the configuration in parameters and hooks.
-4. In **Default Value** enter any default value for the configuration.
-If shown on the UI, a user can overwrite the default value.
-5. In **Configuration Description** enter a brief description of the configuration.
-If the configuration appears in Cloud Elements, the description is available as hover help.
-5. In **Configuration Type** select the type of configuration.
+5. In **Type** select the type of configuration.
 Configurations can be text strings, boolean, or passwords.
 10. To make the configuration a required part of authentication, switch **Required** on.
 7. Switch **Hide on UI** to on to prevent the configuration from appearing on the UI when the user authenticates.
 By default, the configuration appears on the UI.
+5. In **Configuration Description** enter a brief description of the configuration.
+If the configuration appears in Cloud Elements, the description is available as hover help.
+4. In **Default Value** enter any default value for the configuration.
+If shown on the UI, a user can overwrite the default value.
 8. Click **Save**.

 ### Element Configuration Parameters